-Family therapy is a psychological counseling model that considers the family as a unit.
-It primarily aims to resolve psychological or behavioral issues caused by tense relationships or communication barriers by improving interaction patterns among family members.
+Family therapy is a psychological counseling model that focuses on the family unit, primarily aimed at improving interaction patterns among family members to resolve psychological or behavioral issues caused by relationship tension or communication barriers.
 Therapists observe and guide family members to help rebuild support systems and repair communication gaps resulting from long-term conflicts.
-This non-pharmacological approach is particularly suitable for cases of family system imbalance, such as adolescent rebellion, marital conflicts, or intergenerational communication issues.
+This non-pharmacological approach is particularly suitable for cases of family system imbalance, such as adolescent rebellion, marital conflicts, or intergenerational communication problems.

 The core principle is the "systemic perspective," which believes that individual problems are often closely related to the family environment.
 The treatment goal is not only to address superficial symptoms but also to change interaction patterns and communication habits among family members, fundamentally improving the family’s operational structure.
 This therapy typically requires 6 to 20 intensive sessions, characterized by high participation and dynamic adjustment.

-The mechanism mainly operates through "systemic feedback" and "communication repair."
+The mechanisms mainly operate through "systematic feedback" and "communication repair."
 Therapists guide family members to reflect on interaction patterns, helping to discover underlying messages in non-verbal communication.
 Through techniques like role-playing and communication exercises, constructive interaction habits are gradually established, ultimately forming positive reinforcement loops.

-This therapy is suitable for cases with obvious communication barriers among family members, including adolescent school refusal, marital cold wars, parent-child conflicts, and intergenerational value conflicts.
+This therapy is suitable for cases with obvious communication barriers among family members, including adolescent school refusal, marital cold wars, parent-child conflicts, and intergenerational value clashes.
 It can also assist in treating anxiety, depression, or adjustment disorders caused by deteriorating family environments.
-It is often considered the first-line treatment for children's behavioral problems such as excessive rebellion or self-harm behaviors.
+It is often considered the first choice for children’s behavioral issues such as excessive rebellion or self-harm.

-Specific situations include: 1.
+Special applicable situations include: 1.
 Multigenerational families experiencing power struggles due to cultural conflicts; 2.
-Tensions in parent-child relationships caused by caregiver fatigue; 3.
+Parent-child relationship tension caused by caregiver fatigue; 3.
 Cases of relapse in patients with mental illnesses due to lack of family support.
-It is important to exclude situations where family members refuse participation or where severe violence or conflicts exist.
+It is important to exclude situations where family members refuse participation or where severe violence or conflict exists.

-Typically conducted in weekly sessions lasting 60-90 minutes, with all family members participating initially.
-Therapists analyze underlying issues through non-verbal expressions such as body language and tone of voice.
-The frequency is adjusted based on severity—mild issues may require weekly sessions, while severe conflicts might need intensive bi-weekly sessions.
+Typically, treatment is conducted in weekly sessions lasting 60-90 minutes, requiring full family participation initially.
+Therapists analyze potential issues through non-verbal expressions such as body language and tone.
+Frequency is adjusted based on severity; mild issues may require weekly sessions, while severe conflicts might need intensive bi-weekly sessions.

-The treatment process is divided into three stages: the first involves establishing a treatment contract and defining problems; the second involves analyzing communication patterns and behavioral interventions; the third focuses on reinforcing positive interactions and developing family action plans.
+The process is divided into three stages: the first involves establishing a treatment contract and defining problems; the second analyzes communication patterns and implements behavioral interventions; the third reinforces positive interaction patterns and develops family action plans.
 The entire course usually lasts 3-6 months, but complex cases may extend up to a year.

 Main benefits include:

-The advantage lies in its "ecological validity"—the therapy occurs close to real family interaction contexts, making behavioral changes easier to internalize.
+The advantage lies in its "ecological validity"—the therapy setting closely resembles real family interactions, making behavioral changes easier to internalize.
 Additionally, involving family members helps establish self-monitoring mechanisms post-therapy, reducing relapse risks.
 Studies show that families completing the full course report an average communication satisfaction increase of over 40%.

-Important Warning: If there is severe violence or manipulation within the family, a safety assessment should be conducted prior to therapy.
-Therapists need to avoid becoming arbitrators of family conflicts and maintain neutrality to prevent escalation.
+Important Warning: If there is severe violence or manipulation within the family, a safety assessment must be conducted prior to therapy.
+Therapists should avoid becoming arbitrators of family conflicts and maintain neutrality to prevent escalation.
 In extreme cases, individual counseling may be necessary before family therapy.

 Contraindications include:

 During therapy, special attention should be paid to cultural differences affecting communication patterns.
 For example, traditional family authority structures may influence therapy strategies.
-Therapists are advised to possess cross-cultural counseling competencies and respect cultural backgrounds while promoting change.
-Weekly family assignments are recommended to reinforce therapy effects.
+Therapists should possess cross-cultural counseling skills, respect cultural backgrounds, and promote change accordingly.
+Weekly family homework is recommended to reinforce therapy effects.

-Family therapy can be combined with medication, such as in cases of anxiety disorders, where medication alleviates symptoms and family therapy helps repair the family environment causing the symptoms.
+Family therapy can be combined with medication, such as in cases of anxiety disorders, where medication alleviates symptoms and family therapy helps repair the family environment that contributed to the symptoms.
 When combined with cognitive-behavioral therapy, it can simultaneously improve individual cognition and family systems.

-It should not be used alone with overly protective individual counseling, as this may perpetuate unresolved family issues.
-If other psychological treatments are also being received, coordination with the therapists is necessary to avoid conflicting focuses.
+It is important not to use overly protective individual counseling alone, as this may perpetuate unresolved family issues.
+Coordination with other psychological treatments is necessary to avoid conflicting information.

-Research indicates that Structural Family Therapy has a 65% improvement rate for adolescent behavioral problems, and Narrative Therapy can reduce divorce rates by 70% in cases of marital conflict.
-Long-term follow-ups show that families who received therapy have conflict indices 40% lower than untreated groups after two years.
+Research shows that Structural Family Therapy has a 65% success rate in improving adolescent behavioral problems, while Narrative Therapy can reduce divorce rates by 70% in marital conflict cases.
+Long-term follow-up indicates that treated families have 40% fewer conflicts after two years compared to untreated groups.

-Neuroscientific studies reveal increased connectivity in prefrontal and limbic brain regions in individuals participating in family therapy, indicating improved emotional regulation.
+Neuroscientific studies reveal increased connectivity in prefrontal and limbic brain regions among participants, indicating improved emotional regulation.
 Systematic reviews confirm that family therapy is more effective than individual counseling in reducing intergenerational conflicts in multigenerational families.

 If family therapy is not feasible, alternatives include: